Janus Henderson UK Responsible Income Fund

 To ensure Janus Henderson complies with regional legal and regulatory obligations ‘Cannabis-Related Issuers’ (CRI) may be excluded where an issuer’s revenue from cannabis related activities is understood to constitute more than 5% of their total revenue.
 A permissibility assessment is undertaken that gives consideration to various factors, including, without limitation:

-- Domicile of Janus Henderson Fund Manager, including any sub-delegations;
+▪ Domicile of Janus Henderson Group Fund Manager, including any sub-delegations;

 Exceptions investing in CRI more broadly may be permitted following request to, and approval from, the ESGOC.
-All exceptions to this Policy requirement must be suitably documented with the accompanying rational.
+All exceptions to this Policy requirement must be suitably documented with the accompanying rationale.

 Responsibility Team

-The central Responsibility Team (the “team”) is a specialised in-house group focused on ESG data analysis and research, governance, ESG company and thematic engagement, and proxy voting and advisory services that serves as a resource for all our investment desks.
+The central Responsibility Team is a specialised in-house group that brings together expertise in responsible investment and governance, ESG data and analytics, thematic research, engagement advisory, proxy voting, and regulatory strategy, partnering with and serving as a resource for our investment desks.
 They play a leading role in working with investment desks to enhance their ESG integration processes and externally leading our active participation in numerous responsibility initiatives.
 Fundamental, bottom-up research has been at the core of our investment process for more than 45 years and this partnership leads to enhanced research and decision-making by marrying the sector and industry expertise of the investment teams with the responsibility skills of the Responsibility Team.

-In December 2022, we appointed Michelle Dunstan, an experienced leader in Responsibility strategy and responsible investing, as Chief Responsibility Officer (CRO) to oversee our Responsibility strategy.
-To emphasise the importance of our responsibility efforts and embed them across our entire firm, the CRO reports directly to the CEO, provides quarterly reports to our Board of Directors on established metrics and targets, and sits on the firm’s Strategic Leadership Team.
+Michelle Dunstan, an experienced leader in Responsibility strategy and responsible investing, is our Chief Responsibility Officer (CRO), overseeing our Responsibility strategy.
+To emphasise the importance of our responsibility efforts and embed them across our entire Firm, the CRO reports directly to the CEO, provides quarterly reports to our Board of Directors on established metrics and targets, and sits on the Firm’s Strategic Leadership Team.

 Goals for Responsibility Team and Chief Responsibility Officer